 When Michael Broger and I strolled through his vineyard garden in late August, it was bursting with life.
 In one corner was a flock of brown-coated Såne sheep quietly feasting on a selection of grasses and legumes.
 In another corner, an assortment of winged and jumping insects loitered around their rustic wooden residence.
 Underfoot were […]

 As a child of California who grew up during the New Age Movement, I’m familiar with talk of energy vortexes, power centers, and other metaphysical notions.
-I’m also familiar with the movement’s many intersections: Werner Erhard’s human potentiality seminars, for instance, or the eclectic offerings of the Esalen Institute.
-Back then, it was normal for […]
+I’m also familiar with the movement’s many intersections—Werner Erhard’s human potentiality seminars or the eclectic offerings of the Esalen Institute.
+Back then, it was normal for young adults to […]

 Eglisau: Vines of the High Rhine